MPTB/HDD-Activity-Agent/README.md

 ---

 HDD Activity Agent Notification Menu
-> This notification gives you shortcuts to;
+> This notification gives you shortcuts to:
+>

->- show about window
+>- show the about window
->- show main window
+>- show the main window
->- show status window
+>- show the status window
 >- start/stop the agent
 >- exit the application